CDCgov/dibbs-ecr-refiner/refiner/README.md

 - Access/permissions to run actions in the Skylight infra repo.
 - Access to the Skylight Azure environment and the resources within the Refiner container instances / DIBBs app hub.
 - Ability to run actions in the Refiner repo.
+- **Double check the database schema and what the application expects match each other.
+If in doubt, run the migrations.**

 ### Instructions